 Balloons full of concrete make ‘Puffy Bricks’

-Playful ‘Puffy Bricks’ is a unique design technique which generates inviting and tactile concrete forms
+Playful ‘Puffy Bricks’ is a unique design technique which generates inviting and tactile concrete forms.
+No two ‘Puffy Brick’ furniture pieces will ever be the same.

 Are you ever compelled to touch concrete?
 Get the urge to squish it or stroke its hard smoothness?
 In this article, we decide to share the story of Puffy Bricks to explore materiality and frustrate our expectations of hard and soft.